telerik/document-processing-docs/libraries/radpdfprocessing/overview.md

 # Overview

-__RadPdfProcessing__ is a processing library that allows creating, import and export PDF documents.
+__RadPdfProcessing__ is a processing library that allows creation, import and export of PDF documents.
 ![Rad Pdf Processing Overview 01](images/RadPdfProcessing_Overview_WPF_01.PNG)